 It is important to look at the full picture and consider the downsides of working in Big Law.
 Even with excellent grades from a top law school, Big Law may not necessarily be for you.

 If Big Law is not for you, take heart that working at a smaller firm, or even starting your own firm, could lead to a very fulfilling career.
+Smaller firms often provide more flexibility, a collaborative environment, and opportunities to focus on niche practice areas that align with your interests.
 And, with the right legal technology, such as Clio, it’s never been easier to manage your law practice seamlessly.

 Final thoughts on the top Big Law firms